oelin/crimson/README.md

 # Crimson

 Crimson is a [cache poisoning](https://en.wikipedia.org/wiki/Cache_poisoning) library which allows you to silently inject code into Python applications.
-Due to [unchecked hash invalidation](https://docs.python.org/3.9/library/py_compile.html#py_compile.PycInvalidationMode.UNCHECKED_HASH), it's possible to trick Python into executing arbitrary code without modifying an application's source code.
+As a result of [unchecked hash invalidation](https://docs.python.org/3.9/library/py_compile.html#py_compile.PycInvalidationMode.UNCHECKED_HASH), it's possible to trick Python into executing arbitrary code without modifying an application's source code.

 ## Installation